 When signing, the petitioner will be required to either sign the form in front of a notary public, witnesses, or both.
 The bottom of the small estate should have the signing requirements listed.

-All heirs, family members, or anyone that could be considered entitled to the property must be made aware of the small estate filing.
-Therefore, the petitioner must contact them via Certified Mail with Return Receipt and keep the receipts as proof the individuals have been notified.
+All heirs, family members, or anyone who could be considered entitled to the property must be made aware of the small estate filing.
+Therefore, the petitioner must contact them via certified mail with a return receipt and keep the receipts as proof that the individuals have been notified.

-Attached to the small estate affidavit, the petitioner should have all their documents together with the filing fee.
-If accepted, the clerk will take approximately 5 to 15 days to process and accept or reject the filing.
+The petitioner should attach all documents to the small estate affidavit along with the filing fee.
+If accepted, the clerk will take approximately five to 15 days to process and accept or reject the filing.

 If accepted, the property and assets will be transferred and the process is complete.